Héritier Watanabe: 2018–2023: Mi-ange mi-démon and performances

 At the end of 2018, Watanabe revealed through Instagram that his second Congolese rumba double album would be titled Mi-ange mi-démon and was slated for release in 2019.
 On 26 November 2018, he released the promotional single "Reine de Saba", with the accompanying music video premiering on 11 January 2019.
 Despite the initial April 2019 release target, the album faced several delays, with the launch postponed to December 2019 and then further pushed to January 2020 as the final touches were made in Paris.
 On 11 October 2020, Watanabe announced the release of the first single from Mi-ange mi-démon, titled "Désolé", which tendered an apology for the sexual controversies and legal issues that have besmirched his public image.
 The single was made available on 20 October, accompanied by a music video directed by French filmmaker Chris Macari.
-Mi-ange mi-démon was packaged as a two-CD set, with each disc representing a part of the album.
+Mi-ange mi-démon was packaged as a two-CD set.
 The first part, Tout simplement moi (Mi-Ange), was released on 18 December 2020, while the second part, Tout simplement moi (mi-démon), followed on 26 February 2021.
 Tout simplement moi (Mi-Ange) featured appearances from Reddy Amisi and Debordo Leefkunfa, while Jack Lov featured on Tout simplement moi (mi-démon).
 To support Mi-ange mi-démon, Watanabe presented a sold-out performance at the performing arts theater Showbuzz in Kinshasa on 16 May, where he shared the stage with Werrason.